MatthewK100000/RatingsModel/README.md

 [^2]: For example, suppose you have a turnout of 100.
 A difference of 30 between the two highest voted categories seems significant.
 Now, what if the turnout is 500?
 It may be hard to tell if 30 is a big difference on this scale.

-[^3]: your count prior class must have a ``count_rvs()`` method with an argument called ``size``, specifying the number of samples to draw.
+[^3]: Your count prior class must have a ``count_rvs()`` method with an argument called ``size``, specifying the number of samples to draw.
 The input is an integer, and output must be a one-dimensional numpy array of random variables.

 ## Examples
 ### Header